Electrical Changes and Upgrades for Residential

-With the high number of older houses here in Victoria BC, homeowners like to know that their electrical and wiring are all up to date.
-At CBS Electric, we have qualified electricians to carry out electrical service changes and upgrades in a smooth and professional manner.
+With the large number of old houses here in Victoria BC, homeowners want to know that their electrical and wiring is all up to date.
+At CBS Electric, we have qualified electricians who carry out electrical changes and upgrades in a smooth and professional manner.

-Over time, it’s a good idea to have your electrical system inspected to help keep your home safe, and also ensures that it’s sufficiently running power to meet the household’s needs.
+It’s important to have your electrical system inspected over time, in order to help keep your home safe.
+It also helps to ensure that you’re running enough power to meet your household’s needs.

 Old Wiring – Needs Upgrading

-Before technology became what it is today, homes would usually run about 60 amps of electricity.
-In recent decades, we’ve seen huge increases in the use of electricity to run our homes.
-As the use of technology increases, the demand for more power is needed in order to run heating and air conditioning units, high definition TV’s, and new hi-tech appliances.
-As a result, today’s households can require up to 200 amps of electricity in order to handle the day-to-day usage of electricity.
+Before technology became what it is today, homes ran about 60 amps of electricity.
+However in recent decades, there have been huge increases in the amount of electricity used in our homes.
+As the use of technology grows, so does the need for more power in order to run things like heating and air conditioning units, flat screen TVs, and new hi-tech appliances.
+As a result, today’s households can require up to 200 amps of electricity in order to handle the everyday usage of electricity.

-There are several different signs which indicate that a service panel may need to be upgraded.
-They may include occurrences of overheating breakers (otherwise known as “blowing a fuse”), moisture damage resulting in various corrosion factors, or the presence of out-of-date technology around the home.
-The service panel often needs to be upgraded in older homes to increase the capacity to allow for more circuits before a new wiring project can be added.
+There can be signs that a system might need to be upgraded.
+They can include things like blowing fuses, corrosion from moisture damage, and outdated technology around the home.
+The service panel often needs to be upgraded in older homes to increase the amount of electricity flowing through it.
+This needs to happen before a new wiring project can be added.

-Call CBS Electric for any service changes or upgrades you may be looking for.
-Our qualified electricians can make sure the job is done properly, safely, and up to the standards of electrical and building codes.
+Call CBS Electric for the service changes or upgrades you may be looking for.
+Our qualified electricians will make sure that the job is done properly, safely, and meets the requirements of electrical and building codes.